Quick History Of Stand Up Paddle Boarding

 Some believe that SUP may have been one of the first forms of non-motorized water recreation.
 There are records of early Native Americans using canoes with oars and evidence that Egyptians used rafts made of papyrus around 4000 BC.

-However, it is believed that the modern stand-up paddle board was invented in Hawaii in the early 1980s by a man named Duke Kahanamoku.
+However, the modern stand-up paddle board was believed to have been invented in Hawaii by Duke Kahanamoku in the early 1980s.

 He was a surfing champion who wanted to find a new way to exercise and be active outdoors.